 Example: An automotive manufacturer procures critical electronic components from three different suppliers (40%, 35%, 25% volume distribution) from different geographical regions, which means that during a production outage in Asia in 2023, the European and American suppliers were still able to cover 60% of demand.

 Risk diversification in purchasing refers to the strategic distribution of procurement risks by spreading purchasing activities across different suppliers, regions and products.
-A conscious effort is made not to be exclusively dependent on individual suppliers or markets.
+A conscious effort is made not to be exclusively dependent on individual supplier management or markets.
 This distribution minimizes potential risks, such as supply bottlenecks, quality problems or price volatility, and ensures the company's security of supply.

 In the procurement process, risk diversification plays a crucial role in ensuring the continuity of business processes.
 By spreading risks, companies can react more quickly to unforeseen events and increase their resilience to market changes.
 This not only leads to a more stable supply chain, but also enables better negotiating positions with suppliers and can contribute to cost savings.